- A leading '+' in the phone number means 'dial your country's exit code'.

 |country code for Singapore||designates a land-line (fixed line) phone number||remainder of the phone number|

-All eight digits of the local phone number are dialed when calling within Singapore
+Dial all eight digits of the local phone number when calling within Singapore.

 |designates a land-line (fixed line) phone number||remainder of the phone number|